Skip to Main Content

 Caroline H. Johnson, PhD, is a Tenured Associate Professor of Epidemiology in the Department of Environmental Health Sciences at Yale School of Public Health.
 She graduated from Imperial College London in 2009 with a PhD in Analytical Chemistry.
 Since then she has held postdoctoral and staff appointments at the National Cancer Institute and The Scripps Research Institute.

 Dr. Johnson's research uses mass spectrometry-based metabolomics to understand the role of metabolites in human health.
-Her primary research interest is to investigate the relationship between genetic and environmental influences (diet, hormones and microbiome) in colon cancer.
-She is also examining exposures during pregnancy.
+Her primary research interest is to investigate the relationship between genetic and environmental influences (diet, hormones and microbiome) in colorectal cancer, with a focus on sex-specific differences.

 Appointments